Housing For Seniors The Next Big Wave (And Opportunity)

 It is an opportunistic and challenging time to be involved with the business of real estate investing today.
 Currently 10-15 percent of Canadas total population is aged over 65 and in the coming decades that number is set to double.
 Along with astonishing advances in technology, there will be significant changes to real estate as we know it.
 Change will come in different forms; the physical real estate itself being primarily influenced by the Aging In Place concept.

 Aging In Place is defined as the ability to live in one’s own home and community safely, independently, and comfortably, regardless of age or ability level.
-With only 5% of Canadian seniors moving into seniors homes, the potential for Aging In Place and the demand for products and services related to it will be increasing exponentially.
+With only 5% of Canadian seniors moving into seniors homes or senior assisted living facilities, the potential for Aging In Place and the demand for products and services related to it will be increasing exponentially.

 Will new or renovated homes certified with Aging In Place renovations: sell for a healthy profit, rent for a reasonable premium, and most importantly improve the quality of life of seniors across the country?
-There is a good chance if these residences are located in fundamentally strong real estate investment areas.
+There is a good chance if these residences are located in fundamentally strong real estate investment areas and offer a good alternative for new retirement homes.
 Research shows that seniors will usually live within a 10 square mile radius of their kids and grandkids.
 The most significant factor was close proximity to the eldest daughter.
 Many people believe that location choice is contingent on the climate; however, Alberta is getting more than its fair share of the seniors, in accordance with its strong job and population growth.
 The founding partner of Canadas largest seniors housing REIT, shared that Calgary is the #1 underserviced seniors housing market in Canada, with 98% occupancy compared to 87% nationally.

 Taking this to another level as an owner of a real estate investing business, it would be noble to strive to mitigate the Alzheimer’s problem facing our society.
 One in eight people over 65 suffers from Alzheimer’s, and 1 in 2 at 85 (it is the 6th leading cause of death in US).
 Wherein, the rest of the top 5 causes of death are declining, the number of Alzheimer’s sufferers is expected to double in next 20 years.